 2. Focus Groups Are Always the Best Methodology

-Many of our clients love focus groups, and we often conduct this qualitative research methodology.
+Many of our clients love focus groups, and we often lead this qualitative research methodology.
 It provides an approach that favors the most in-depth, revealing, and personal responses.
+Another misconception about Market Research is that focus groups are the only way to go.
 However, this exploratory method is often costly and not necessarily the best approach to answer every research need.
-Given that this method only interviews a limited number of participants, the research is directional in nature.
+Given that this method only interviews a limited number of participants, the research is directional.

-Today, there are many online tools that can question a larger number of participants that not only provides results that statistically represent your target audience, but also provide qualitative methods to garner in-depth insights.
+There are online tools that can help you with a host of online research strategies.
+It’s essential to question a large number of participants, get statistical results, and introduce qualitative methods to garner in-depth insights.
 These online exercises are great to test brand concepts, messaging, print and digital ads, TV commercials, and radio ads.
-More so, this type of research is often conducted at a faster rate and costs significantly less money than focus group research.
+Online research comes in at a faster rate and costs significantly less money than focus group research.

 3. Research is not worth the money

 Often companies focus on execution needs such as a new website, media buys, or commercials.
-An area that is sometimes cut from the budget is a strategy based off of research.
-As a result, the marketing or business strategy can become compromised and be based on only assumptions.
-While in the short-term it may have saved a few thousand dollars, in the long-term your business may not be effectively reaching your target audience.
-This results in potential lost profits.
+Companies cut their budgets for strategies based on research.
+As a result, the marketing or business strategy can become compromised and based on only assumptions.
+While in the short-term, it may have saved a few thousand dollars, in the long-term, your business may not be effectively reaching your target audience.
+Prioritizing the short term will result in potential lost profits.